 - A small, portable photo printer – To be able to print out my pictures as I go is so helpful.
-You’ve got the perfect layout created but need to print off a different photo or size.
+You’ve got the perfect layout in mind created but need to print off a different photo or size.
 It will save you from having to make prints at the store later.

 - A desk lamp – The lighting at many scrapbook retreats is not designed for crafting.
 It’s a good idea to buy a small desk lamp that is rechargeable or battery operated.
-That way, you won’t have one more thing to plug-in.
+That way, you won’t have one more thing to plug in.

-- Laptop or Tablet – That way you can search for ideas when you’re feeling stuck, uncreative or if need to use your Design Space program for your Cricut.
+- Laptop or Tablet – That way, you can search for ideas when you’re feeling stuck, uncreative or if need to use your Design Space program for your Cricut.

 - Small folding table– This comes in handy for a bit of extra table space.
 Set up your Cricut or die-cut machines, or use it to make the table you’re provided a bit bigger.